Jaiverma0923/pas/README.md

 - **Vercel** (for hosting)

 ---
-📌 Note
+## 📌 Note
-This is a practice project for learning and experimenting with React, routing, and basic text storage techniques.
+- **This is a practice project for learning and experimenting with React, routing, and basic text storage techniques.**
+---
 ## ⚙️ Getting Started

 To run the project locally: